Skip to main content

 • Mughal India

-Katherine has supervised over a dozen PhD students in the history, anthropology, and performances of South and Southeast Asian, Middle Eastern and North African musical cultures.
-She welcomes projects in the areas of global music history, Islam, empire and colonialism, musicians at risk, and the musical cultures of India, Pakistan, Afghanistan, Bangladesh, Malaysia, Singapore, the Indian Ocean, and/or their global diasporas.
+Katherine has supervised over two dozen PhD students in the history, anthropology, and performance of South and Southeast Asian, Middle Eastern, and North African musical cultures.
+She welcomes projects in the areas of global music history, Islam, empire and colonialism, music and musicians at risk, and the musical cultures of India, Pakistan, Afghanistan, Bangladesh, Malaysia, Singapore, Indonesia, the Indian Ocean, and/or their global diasporas.

 Teaching